 What does the term “paylines” mean?

 These are the ways in which the symbols on the reels must line up to reward some winnings.
 Older games that featured real mechanical reels only featured a few paylines, often simply horizontally across the face of the reels.
 But today's games allow for numerous paylines that go in many different directions.
-This means more ways to win, but as noted above, more credits wagered per spin.
+This means more ways to win, but as noted above, more credits are wagered per spin.

 What are some additional things that affect a player’s payouts?